GUIDELINES FOR CONTRIBUTION TO TNT- THE NORTHEAST TODAY

 Taxes.
 As an Independent Contractor, Writer shall be responsible for the reporting, deposit and payment of any and all central, state, and local taxes, including but not limited to income taxes and GST incidental to the performance of, or payment under this Agreement.

 Assignment and Ownership of Intellectual Property.
 Writer hereby understands and agrees that all Articles submitted to, and published by, Magazine under this Agreement shall be considered works for hire, and further, to the extend any intellectual property right does not pass pursuant to a work for hire, Writer hereby assigns to Magazine all rights to publish the Article, and all previously submitted articles of Writer, in any tangible medium of expression, now known or later developed, from which it can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device, including without limitation the rights to archive, republish, edit, repackage or revise any Article in any manner as Magazine sees fit.
-The rights conferred upon Magazine by this agreement shall be exclusive to Magazine for a period of _______ after the first date Newspaper initially publishes the Article.
+The rights conferred upon Magazine by this agreement shall be exclusive to Magazine for a period of 90 days after the first date Magazine initially publishes the Article.

 This Agreement is entered into on this _____ day of __________, 200___.